Beryllium carbide

-Beryllium carbide, or Be2C, is a metal carbide.
+Beryllium carbide is a chemical compound with the chemical formula Be2C|auto=1.
+It is a metal carbide.
 Similar to diamond, it is a very hard compound.
 It is used in nuclear reactors as a core material.

 Preparation

 Beryllium carbide is prepared by heating the elements beryllium and carbon at elevated temperatures (above 950°C).
 It also may be prepared by reduction of beryllium oxide with carbon at a temperature above 1,500°C: